-Cover photo: Environmental Watering at Hattah (Source: Mallee Catchment Management Authority)
+Cover photo: Neds Corner (Source: Mallee Catchment Management Authority)

 Acknowledgment of Country

 The Victorian Murray Floodplain Restoration Project (VMFRP) acknowledges and respects Traditional Owners, Aboriginal communities and organisations.
 We recognise the diversity of their cultures and the deep connections they have with lands and waters.